A lot or a little?

-Parents need to know that this imaginative version of Dr. Seuss' beloved classic may be too intense and scary for the youngest or most sensitive kids.
+Parents need to know that How the Grinch Stole Christmas is an imaginative version of Dr. Seuss' beloved classic picture book, but it may be too intense and scary for the youngest or most sensitive kids.
 Ominous music accompanies the Grinch and his cartoon trouble making in multiple scenes.
 Jim Carrey, behind a rubbery green face, is the master of cackles and distorted facial expressions.
 A heroic little girl is in danger more than once.
 Kids who understand the difference between the real and the fantastical will delight in the chaotic, very funny mayhem.
 So will grown-ups.
 There are a few moments of crude humor along the way (i.e., the Grinch sticks his butt out and says, "Pucker up and kiss it," and several males ogle a buxom woman).

 What's the story?

-Based on the Christmas classic by Dr. Seuss, this is the story of a Christmas-hating Grinch who tries to steal Christmas from the Christmas-loving Whos by taking all of their presents and decorations.
+Based on the Christmas classic by Dr. Seuss, HOW THE GRINCH STOLE CHRISTMAS is the story of a Christmas-hating Grinch who tries to steal Christmas from the Christmas-loving Whos by taking all of their presents and decorations.
 But they and he come to realize that Christmas is in their hearts, not under their trees.
 The movie expands the story to let us explore Whoville and its residents and to tell us just how the Grinch came to hate Christmas in the first place.

 Is it any good?

-Families can talk about how this live-action movie differs from the beloved animated version made for TV.
+Families can talk about how this live-action version of How the Grinch Stole Christmas differs from the beloved animated version made for TV.
 Which do you like better?
 Which seems truer to the original Dr. Seuss book?